Lezurex/LabyCookies/README.md

 ## Features
 - Automatically gets a joined player's stats
 - Automatically gets the stats of players already ingame
-- Warns you if a player in the Top 100 is in your lobby
+- Warns you if a player with a customizeable ranking is in your lobby